• Skip to main content

 Starting in Adelaide, we drove through a German town, discovered murals painted on silos, explored a cave, one of the world’s last remaining stick sheds, and so much more.

-As we have driven the region more than once, we are able to provide you with first-hand experience on the two main alternatives.
+We have driven the region more than once.
+Hence, we can provide you with first-hand experience on the two main alternatives.
 One that cuts inland, enjoying sites like a pink lake and others not found in many places.
-The second is often simply referred to as the Adelaide to Melbourne Great Ocean Road, a coastal route with some of the most magnificent scenery I have ever seen.
+The second is often simply referred to as the Adelaide to Melbourne Great Ocean Road.
+And it’s a coastal route with some of the most magnificent scenery I have ever seen.

 Key stops on your Adelaide to Melbourne road trip